Application icon

 #index,count

-index is the index of the first row to be deleted. count is the number of rows to be deleted. eg. #3,4 will delete rows 3, 4, 5 and 6.
+index is the first row to be deleted. count is the number of rows to be deleted. eg. #3,4 will delete rows 3, 4, 5 and 6.
 If count specifies too many rows for the database or is less than 0, all rows until the end will be deleted. eg. #10,-1 will delete all rows at or after index 10.

-Both fields may contain any of the escape sequences described in Escape Sequences.
+Text fields may contain any of the escape sequences described in Escape Sequences.

 The statement is only executed once for all execution modes.